Topic updated: 2022-08-06

 To make things worst, still in late 1993, Sony made a demonstration of the capacities of the future Playstation to a whole set of developers coming from various third-party editors (you can see the T-Rex Playstation demo on Youtube).
 It was a blow to these developpers, in a good way, but a bad one to Sega who understood this day that the Saturn, even before its release, will have a very very serious rival.
 While considering Nintendo as the only rival, a rival a little behind on the hardware matter, Sega not only found out that Big N was already at the same level and that a new competitor was already on the front-line, with serious arguments...
 These warnings were however not enough and instead of completely rethinking the project, Sega decided this last-minute (often bad in whatever industry) change in the architecture of the Saturn and decided to continue.

 Now, let's do a jump ahead on time and just sum-up what happened.
 Fasten your seatbelt.
 Sega released a complex console without any SDK (software development kit) and almost no documentation, on the market.
-Then SOJ imposed an early, unexpected, and to selected retailers only, release of the Saturn in late-1994 in America, 6 months after the release in Japan, triggering an angry reaction of some retailers and giving frustration to buyers.
-On top of that, the line-up of the console was ridiculous, and the console itself quite expensive.
+Then SOJ imposed an early, unexpected, and to selected retailers only (which had to sell the console without any margin, Sega selling it to them to the public price) release of the Saturn in late-1994 in America, 6 months after the release in Japan, triggering an angry reaction of some retailers and giving frustration to buyers.
+On top of that, the line-up of the console was ridiculous, and won't increase for months, and the console itself quite expensive.
 Just after that Sony did the opposite: releasing a console designed for 3D, with a relatively simpler architecture, with a SDK, with documentation (and samples), with a good line-up, and cheaper than the Saturn.
 Things were done at the beginning.
 Saturn would never recover.
 Sega too.

 On top of that, the 32X was a fiasco discontinued after only one year, disturbing customers who did not understand why Sega released two 32 bits consoles.

 Let's go back to the main issue, the main one, the architecture of the Saturn.
 Yes you can recover of marketing or launching issues, sometimes with difficulty, but the architecture of the console is here and you have to deal with it.
 The first 32 bits games on both Saturn and PSX were often uglies, but the learning curve - Sony did what it was needed to be done - was shallow on the PSX while very steep on the Saturn.
 Developers had to figure out how to master the hardware, and dealing with these two display processors were often a nightmare.
 Some of the studio decided to use only one, some others decided to use them with various techniques of their own like one to handle the background and the other the "active" 3D objects.
 Another things, both processors did not have the exact same features...
 Complex isn'it ?
 Another issue was transparancy, native on PSX but to be implemented in various ways by various developers on Saturn.
+Another thing: the Sega console could only draw rectangular polygones while the PSX could do other forms.
+Another issue was (would become) the means allowed to the Saturn projects: many games released on this console were ports from the PSX.
+And when the time of the port came, many studios did the minimum, producing something that was far from using all the capacities of the Sega console, feeding the rumor that the Saturn was greetly inferior to its rival.
 One note for the readers who are not in the software (or even in any tech area) industry: when a developer or any engineer is facing a new technology, he is also facing deadline to ship the software, hence reducing the flexibility to master the new technology, experience finally coming over and over the subsequents projects.